How to select a CPA

 The importance of this question will depend on the type of services you need.
 Look for the following (this in not intended to be an inclusive list):

 ABV – Accredited Business Valuation

 MCBA – Master Certified Business Appraiser

 MBT – Masters of Business Taxation

 Questions for small-business owners

-Are you looking for expertise and industry knowledge of your business?
+What is your expertise and industry knowledge of my business?

 What is your hourly rate and what charges can I expect for questions I have throughout the year?

 A reputable firm will be able to provide you with this information.